dseeni/TechArtDemos/README.md

 - TODO: duplicate special with tool handle activation
 - TODO: smooth preview toggle

+- Make videos...
+- DONE: do an angle comparison between the cursorpos2facecenterVector and each
+- facecenter2edge projection? makes it easier on tight spaces
+- DONE: add prim align when snap to face project to nearest edge or vert to cursor auto aim
+- DONE: when align to edge aim at nearest vert to cursor of the two edges
+- DONE: duplicate special with tool handle activation

+- DONE: add a duplicate mode with rivets (chain with duplicate in another hotkey)

 Aligns objects to the component (edge center face center OR vertex normal) under the cursor.
 If the object is a newly created primitive at world center PrimAlign will move and bake the selected Object's Object Space -Y bounding box